jtraver/build-a-recommendation-engine-example-with-spring-boot-and-aerospike/readme.md

 #Building a simple recommendation engine use RESTful Web Service, Spring Boot and Aerospike
 ===========================================================================================
+Recommendation engines are used in applications to personalize the user experience.
+For example, eCommerce applications recommend products to a customer that other customers, with similar profiles, have viewed or purchased.

-Spring Boot is a powerful jump start into Spring.
+Spring Boot is a powerful jump-start into Spring.
 It allows you to build powerful applications with production grade services with little effort on your part.

-Aerospike is a high available, low latency NoSQL data base that scales linearly.
+Aerospike is a high available, low latency NoSQL database that scales linearly.
 It is an in-memory database optimized to use both DRAM and native Flash.
 Aerospike boasts latencies of 1 to 3 ms consistently across throughput loads on a correctly sized cluster.
 Aerospike also has high reliability and is ACID compliant.
 Their oldest customer has many terabytes of data and has never been offline, even during Hurricane Sandy in New York City.

 ##What you will build
 This guide will take you through creating a simple recommendation engine.
 This engine will use Similarity Vectors to recommend products to a user.